stroiman/fspec/Readme.markdown

     )
 ```

-Although this example is a bit noisy with paranthesis, it shows that it can
+Although this example is a bit noisy, it shows that it can be done with the
-be done with the current api.
+current api.

 Alternately, you can create helper functions to create tests for you.